glenamac/BootcampSquared/README.md

 ---

-## Step 7 — Run the Ollama notebook
+## Step 7 — Run the Ollama Notebook

 In the Jupyter file browser, open: